 c.
 Routine inspections of major licensees within the year before license renewal.
 Team inspections are appropriate methods to assess licensees' strengths and weaknesses, and to provide feedback to the licensing process.
 Such team inspections should include license reviewers on the team.
 However, pre-licensing visits are not considered inspections, and team inspections should not take the place of pre-licensing visits.

 d.
 Inspections of any type (routine or reactive) that include team members from outside the NRC and the State radiation control agencies, such as members from the Department of Transportation (DOT), the Environmental Protection Agency (EPA), the Food and Drug Administration (FDA), and OSHA.
 For inspections of any type that involve participation by outside agencies (other than State radiation control agencies), the region should coordinate through the NRC Regional State Liaison Officer with the outside agency.
-For inspections that include FDA participation, the Region should coordinate with.
+For inspections that include FDA participation, the Region should coordinate with NMSS.

 At regional management discretion, inspection plans may be developed for all team inspections.
 Inspection plans should be considered for team inspections of major, broad-scope academic or medical licensees, large manufacturers, or in cases where team members from agencies